felimomo/Walleye-Revised-Paper/fisheries.md

 Here we describe the three classes of HCRs we consider in this paper.
 We refer to them interchangeably as *control rules*, *rules* or *policies* throughout.

-_**FMSY.**_ In this strategy, the agent applies the same instantaneous fishing mortality rate  each year that leads to the highest long-term yield on average [@hilborn1992harvest].
+_**Constant mortality policy at FMSY.**_ In this strategy, the agent applies the same instantaneous fishing mortality rate  each year that leads to the highest long-term yield on average [@hilborn1992harvest].
+For convenience, we will refer to this control rule as *FMSY*.

 _**Precautionary policies.**_ A piece-wise linear HCR determined by three parameters: two stock biomass reference points $X_1$, $X_2$, and the fishing mortality at high stock biomass, $Y_2$.
 The HCR is given by the following equations:
 \begin{alignat}{2}